calderonroberto/stsplatform-skeleton-app-express/README.md

 A Skeleton Express and STS Platform App
 =======================================

-This is a skeleton application written in Ruby and using the Express NodeJS framework.
+This is a skeleton application written in NodeJS and using the [Express 4](http://expressjs.com/) framework.

 ## Quick Deploy on Heroku: